gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 {% endblock %}
 ```

+As you see in the above code, we can supply values for specific parameters with `with` tag inside include
+tag, and then later use these values inside the included snippet.

 Apply the same change to both _about.html_ and _contact.html_, passing  their relative values to the include tag.
 After all this hard work,
-visit your pages, and you should see the following result:
+visit your newly created pages, and you should see the following result:

 ![Index View](imgs/index_view_3.png)